jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

     <TMPDIR>/deploy/images/beaglebone/

 or in the local directory where the script is run from.

-To get started, you might just want to do this
+If you are just starting out, you might just want to do this

     scott@octo:~/bbb/meta-bbb/scripts$ cp uEnv.txt-example uEnv.txt

-This script needs to know the `TMPDIR` to find the binaries.
+This *copy_boot.sh* script needs to know the `TMPDIR` to find the binaries.
 It looks for an environment variable called `OETMP`.

 For instance, if I had this in the `local.conf`